Key Stage 3 & Key Stage 4 - Study Matrix 2019 – 2020

 At St Aidan’s CE Academy, we believe that it is imperative to equip pupils with the knowledge and understanding of how to be a successful citizen.
 Given the demographics of our academy, it is essential that aspirations are developed, the law is understood and finances can be correctly managed so that pupils are able to live in the wider community with an awareness of successfully managing adulthood.

 At St Aidan’s we ensure Citizenship is delivered to a high standard to enable all pupils to have a broad and balanced knowledge of citizenship and the values it encompasses:

 Key Stage 3

 In Key Stage 3 a foundation is built and as a minimum we cover:

 Key Stage 4

 Throughout life at St Aidan’s we offer a Citizenship curriculum appropriate to each individual child.
 Our curriculum is delivered in a fully inclusive manner.
-Students are provided with a balance of financial, governance and topical education.
-We promote the impact that a good knowledge of Citizenship can have on a students’ mental health and well-being.
-Students have access to a highly differentiated revised curriculum which caters for the needs of the local area and for the academy as a faith school.
-The range of experiences and knowledge is intended to provide for students’ increasing self confidence in their ability to manage themselves, their finances and their understanding of the world we live in.
+Pupils are provided with a balance of financial, governance and topical education.
+We promote the impact that a good knowledge of Citizenship can have on a pupils’ mental health and well-being.
+Pupils have access to a highly differentiated revised curriculum which caters for the needs of the local area and for the academy as a faith school.
+The range of experiences and knowledge is intended to provide for pupils’ increasing self confidence in their ability to manage themselves, their finances and their understanding of the world we live in.

 |Year 7||Year 8||Year 9|